makersacademy/takeaway-challenge/README.md

 My approach to solving this challenge
 ---
-1. I created a takeaway app that allow a customer to order food and get a text confirmation.
+1. I created a takeaway app that allow a customer to order food and get a text confirmation

 1. Using TDD:
     - I tested that a dish can be created with a name and a price
     - I tested that a dish can be added to the Menu
     - I tested that a customer can see the menu
     - I tested that an order can be placed
     - I tested that a dish can be added to an order
     - I tested that a customers can add several dishes
     - I tested that a customer can check their order and get a list of the dishes they chose with price and quantity and total price
     - I tested that a customer will get a text message to confirm their order

 1. I also tested for edge cases such as:

     - A customer cannot order a dish that is not on the menu
     - An order cannot be placed if it is empty

 1. In order to solve this challenge, I created 5 classes:
     1. Dish class: creates a dish with name and price
     1. Menu class: responsible for adding dishes to menu and showing menu to customers
     1. Order class: responsible for adding dishes to order and placing order(list of dishes with quantity, price and total)
     1. Takeaway class: responsible for completing order
     1. Messager class: responsible for sending message through Twilio